 – Enhanced visualization, leading to improved diagnostic accuracy.
 Dentists can clearly detect fine details such as hairline cracks, tooth fractures, early-stage cavities, marginal gaps in fillings, and other minute issues under the dental microscope.

-– Facilitates better communication between dentist and patient: Dental microscopes can be connected to an LCD screen, allowing images and videos to be captured.
-This helps patients better understand the dentist’s diagnosis, their dental condition, and the proposed treatment plan.
+– Facilitates communication between dentists and patients: The microscope is also connected to an LCD screen, which can take photos and record videos to help patients better understand the doctor's diagnosis, the condition of their teeth, and their treatment plan.

 Article Content

-Endodontic treatment is often performed in a confined, poorly lit oral environment.
-Therefore, endodontic microscopes—with their illumination and magnification capabilities—demonstrate significant advantages throughout the entire root canal treatment process, such as:
+Endodontic treatment is often performed in a narrow and poorly lit oral cavity.
+Therefore, an endodontic microscope with lighting and magnification capabilities demonstrates significant advantages throughout the entire root canal treatment process, such as:

 – In diagnosis: The endodontic microscope allows clear observation of cavities, cracks, fractures, and marginal gaps in fillings, which may be the underlying causes of pulpal diseases.